dfaranha/PR-OPRF/README.md

 ## Clarification

-This repo includes all instructions to re-produce the results in the paper.
+This repo includes all instructions to re-produce the results in the paper https://eprint.iacr.org/2024/1955.pdf, which is published at IEEE S&P 2025.
-We will include corresponding LICENSE (potentially, MIT LICENSE) when we make it open-source.

 ## Requirements